eng-dtarek/Red_Wine_Data_Exploration/README.md

 ## Project Introduction

-Exploring the red wine dataset to detect most of the expected relationships, find the most interesting feature and analyze it across all the other variables to understand the impact of the variables on it.
+Exploring the red wine [data set](https://github.com/eng-dtarek/Red_Wine_Data_Exploration/blob/master/wineQualityReds.csv) to detect most of the expected relationships, find the most interesting feature and analyze it across all the other variables to understand the impact of the variables on it.

 ## Methods Used